 Theresa “Tee” Sudderth has appeared in a number of productions such as A Raisin in the Sun, For Colored Girls…, School for Wives, and The Sandbox.
 Having studied under Tony Howarth and Mort Clark, Tee has acquired the ability to move smoothly between drama and comedy.
 Currently, she is appearing in a showcase of various monologues and scenes.
 Tee is a native of Westchester County.

-Jennifer is eager to share her strength, warmth and light with audiences on the stage and screen.
-Credits include Four Characters (Gerry) Manhattan Repertory Theatre, Sketch of New York (Ensemble) The Producers Club, plus 15 indie films since September 2018.
+Jennifer Jackson is eager to share her strength, warmth, and light with audiences on the stage and screen.
+Credits include Four Characters (Gerry) at the Manhattan Repertory Theatre, Little Mermaid (Felicity) and Sketch of New York (Ensemble).
+Jennifer loves working with young filmmakers and has had roles in numerous student and indie films.
 Raised in the Midwest and now a resident of Manhattan, she is also a contemporary romance author and has written nine books for Harlequin, under the pseudonym Harmony Evans.
-Insta: @iamjenniferjackson.
+Follow Jennifer on Instagram @iamjenniferjackson.

 After receiving her undergraduate degree from NYU, Jessica completed her studies at the professional conservatory at Maggie Flanigan Studio.
 In November 2018, Jessica completed production on her short film in which she wrote, produced, and starred.
 She is currently working on her first feature film, to be shot in VR.
 She is thrilled to be a part of this production and to help shed light on issues dear to her heart.